The Memorial Photo is a visual media trope, seen in film

 - In Watchmen, when a Freak Lab Accident disintegrates Jonathan Osterman, his coworker and girlfriend Janey places the one photo anyone has of him behind glass in the lab.

 - Armageddon puts a spin on the trope.
-Instead of a funeral, the photo memorial easels for Harry, Max, and Gruber—all of whom died in space—appear at the wedding of Grace and A.J.
+Instead of a funeral, the photo memorial easels for Oscar, Freddie, Max, Gruber and Harry—all of whom died in space—appear at the wedding of Grace and A.J.
 They both considered the lost roughnecks father figures.

 - In Big Hero 6, the memorial service for Tadashi and Professor Callaghan after the fire at the institute features their photos.